anuj-ti/report/report.md

   id: cb49bed4f45465bb201db0561c26750e
 ```
   similar question: "How many documents have been indexed ?
 How big is your graph database ?"
-- Sometimes the answer contains string like: "ITD DISCOVERY.1 - Subflows are discovered like actions" but there are multiple sources for the same
+- Sometimes the answer contains string like: `"ITD DISCOVERY.1 - Subflows are discovered like actions"` but there are multiple sources for the same
   For such answers we may try to mention which spefific document it is about.

+  Example:
 ```
 question: Give a bullet point list of decisions in devflows?
 answer: